I visited a car dealer recently and he told me that I am required to pay sales tax on the car manufacturer's rebate. Is that correct?

 11.87, Wis.
 Adm.
 Code - Examples relating to sales of food and food ingredients.

-As a retailer, am I required to collect sales tax on sales made over the Internet and shipped to Wisconsin addresses?
+As a retailer, am I required to collect sales or use tax on sales made over the internet and shipped to Wisconsin addresses?

 Are transportation charges subject to sales tax?